“And a mistake repeated more than once is a decision.” -Paulo Coelho

 - The decision-makers move on to different roles, internal or external, that limit a comprehensive view of their decisions.
 Do you maintain a tracker regardless of the individual moves?

 - Power struggles cloud the decision-making abilities leading to the zero-sum game mentality.
-This is a much broader topic, but do you have the system in place to blunt the impact?
+This is a much broader topic, but do you have a system to blunt the impact?